 And just a reminder: While we’re technically set up as a “for-profit” organization, we choose to operate on a break-even basis.
 This means that any time we manage to out-earn our expenses (which we try very hard to do), we put that money back into the company, usually in the form of staff wages and publishing more books—which is the only reason why our wages keep going up in an industry where they are declining overall.
 The publishing industry doesn’t have a lot of extra money floating around, but by taking data and math into consideration in every decision, we’ve carved out a little place in it where we can publish the books that matter most to us and keep them priced affordably.

 Taking the Lane #15 is called True Trans Bike Rebel and guest edited by Lydia Rogue.
 They are looking for nonfiction writing about the experience of bicycling while being transgender or gender nonconforming.
 Submissions can be essays or reporting about bicycling, or other topics or stories in which bicycles play a part (or other human-powered transportation—skateboards, rollerskates, walking, you name it).

 Submissions can be any length; word count between 500 and 2500 words is ideal for this format.
 Single-color illustrations and photos are also sought.
-Please submit your work as an attachment or link in an email to elly at taking the lane dot com.
-Feel free to send any questions or ideas to me at that address as well.
-The deadline is
+Please submit your work as an attachment or link in an email to lydia at taking the lane dot com.
+Feel free to send any questions or ideas to them at that address as well.
+The deadline is June 15, 2018.

 All contributors will be paid a share of the net profits from the Kickstarter project used to fund the zine.